tomeyro/godot-sfxr/README.md

 # GodotSfxr

-Godot plugin that adds the SfxrStreamPlayer node to generate sound effects inside the editor.
+Godot plugin that adds the SfxrStreamPlayer node and SfxrAudioStream Resource to generate sound effects inside the editor.

 ![SfxrStreamPlayer Node](images/icon_big.png)